 Through a competitive selection process, Loading Docs selects ten short documentary proposals, which are then supported from development through to distribution.
 Working with local and international mentors, Loading Docs filmmakers expand their skills in a range of areas including story development, outreach, publicity and marketing and distribution.

-The documentaries are freely available to view and share online and are available to view and share from the our website and on TVNZ OnDemand.
+The documentaries are freely available to view and share online and are available to view and share from this website and on TVNZ.

 LOADING DOCS AND ITS BEGINNINGS